Mobile plugin to package your content into a progressive web app, build a hybrid mobile app and submit it to App Stores. Multiple mobile app themes.

 The short answer is that a mobile web application is an enriched version of a mobile-friendly site; it's not only about screen size, it's also about functionality (offline mode, for example).
 The long answer comes in a form of an article, you can check it out here: http://www.appticles.com/blog/2014/05/mobile-web-dying-shifting/.

-A responsive theme is all about design - it loads the same styling as the desktop view, adjusting it to fit a smaller screen.
-A mobile web application combines the versatility of the web with the functionality of touch-enabled devices and can contain features that your desktop website doesn't have (like offline mode for example).
-A mobile web app is similar to a native app in terms of look & feel, with the only difference being that it runs in the browser.
+A responsive theme is all about screen-size: it loads the same styling as the desktop view, adjusting it to fit a smaller screen.
+On the other hand a mobile web application combines the versatility of the web with the functionality of touch-enabled devices and can support native app-like features such as:

-Google Ad Sense / Google Double Click for Publishers is supported on the Premium version as of v2.1.
-Support for other ad networks will be added in future releases.
+Google Ad Sense / Google Double Click for Publishers is supported on the PRO version as of v2.1.
+Please get in touch if you want us to integrate with another 3rd party ad provider.

 Got something to say?
 Need help?